Water

 When you build a new house or business in the urban area you will probably need to connect your property to the water supply and sewer mains.
 Complete the application forms listed below to get the process started.
 There is a $67.00 connection fee each for water and sewer.
 Check with Council officers to confirm if you need to lodge a road-opening bond for the work.

-Drainage Connection Application
+Water Supply Connection Application

-Water Supply Application
+Waste Water Connection Application

 Paying serviceable rates for sewer or water is recognition that services can be provided to the boundary.
 This is usually put on the rates at the time of subdivision as a rates relief until the property is built on.
 An application is required at this stage to connect to the services and fees paid.
 For full details please refer to the Town Water Supply or Waste Water Disposal Policies.
 Contact the Customer Services team or ring 06 306 9611 to find out more.

-Residents pay an annual charge in their rates for the extraction, treatment and delivery of water to their property.
-There is a threshold of 350 cubic metres per household above which incurs an additional charge of $1.84 per cubic metre.
 Most water connections are metered so we can monitor our water consumption and track leaks more easily.
 For more information please contact the Customer Services team on 06 306 9611 xtn 887.

 Do I have a water leak?